Idaho State University Department of Theatre and Dance announces 2017-18 season

 “Cat in the Hat” by Katie Mitchell, Nov.
 11, 13, 17 and 18 at 7:30 p.m. in the SPAC Beverly B. Bistline Theatre.
 From the moment his tall, red-and-white-striped hat appears around the door, Sally and her brother know that The Cat in the Hat is the funniest, most mischievous cat that they have ever met.
 With the trickiest of tricks and the craziest of ideas, he is certainly loads of fun.
 He turns a rainy afternoon into an amazing adventure... but what will mum find when she gets home?
 Matinee performances available on Nov.
 11 and 18 at 2 p.m.
 It will be directed by Vanessa Ballam.

 “Voices,” Dance Concert, Dec.
 7, 8 and 9 at 7:30 p.m. in the Bilyeu Theatre.
 A special collaborative dance concert in conjunction with a week-long ISU symposium, “SURVIVING VOICES: Stories of Violence Against Women and the Persistence of Hope.”
 The performances will feature original choreography by Lenora Lee, a San Francisco based dancer, choreographer and artistic director.
 Lee has taught and choreographed with a wide range of universities and dance companies throughout the United States and internationally.
 Lee will work with ISU dance students, and the concert will feature works choreographed by ISU faculty.
-The opening performance will be preceded by a short presentation by Christine Hart, a member of the United Nations Trust Fund to End Violence against Women at 6 p.m.
+The opening performance will be preceded by a short presentation by Christine Hart, an international expert on women’s rights, at 6 p.m.

 “Stop Kiss,” by Diana Son, Feb.
 9, 10, 15, 16 and 17 at 7:30 p.m. in the SPAC Black Box Theatre.
 The play is described by Variety as “a poignant and funny play about the ways, both sudden and slow, that lives can change irrevocably.”
 Fractured and, at times, brutal, “Stop Kiss” is about the subtler effects of living in a society in which intolerance is an unspoken fact.
 After Callie meets Sara, the two unexpectedly fall in love.
 Their first kiss provokes a violent attack that transforms their lives in a way they could never anticipate.
 The Los Angeles times stated, “To love is to declare oneself, and ‘Stop Kiss’ should speak to anyone who has had to search deep within to find the strength and conviction to join hands with another.
 I can't remember when a love story has moved me more.”
 It will be directed by Stefan Espinosa.